 - Subscriber Terminates Coverage.
 The subscriber may cancel coverage in this health plan under an individual contract at any time and for any reason.
-To do this, the subscriber must send a written request to Blue Cross and Blue Shield.
-The termination date will be effective 15 days after the date that Blue Cross and Blue Shield receives the termination request.
+To do this, the subscriber must send a written request to Blue Cross Blue Shield HMO Blue.
+The termination date will be effective 15 days after the date that Blue Cross Blue Shield HMO Blue receives the termination request.
 Or, the subscriber may ask for a specific termination date.
-In this case, Blue Cross and Blue Shield must receive the request at least 15 days before that requested termination date.
-Blue Cross and Blue Shield will return to the subscriber any premiums that are paid for a time after the termination date. - Subscriber Fails to Pay Premiums.
-Your coverage in this health plan under an individual contract will be terminated when the subscriber fails to pay his or her premium to Blue Cross and Blue Shield within 35 days after it is due.
-If Blue Cross and Blue Shield does not get the full premium on or before the due date, Blue Cross and Blue Shield will stop claim payments as of the last date through which the premium is paid.
-Then, if Blue Cross and Blue Shield does not get the full premium within this required time period, Blue Cross and Blue Shield will cancel your coverage in this health plan under an individual contract.
+In this case, Blue Cross Blue Shield HMO Blue must receive the request at least 15 days before that requested termination date.
+Blue Cross Blue Shield HMO Blue will return to the subscriber any premiums that are paid for a time after the termination date. - Subscriber Fails to Pay Premiums.
+Your coverage in this health plan under an individual contract will be terminated when the subscriber fails to pay his or her premium to Blue Cross Blue Shield HMO Blue within 35 days after it is due.
+If Blue Cross Blue Shield HMO Blue does not get the full premium on or before the due date, Blue Cross Blue Shield HMO Blue will stop claim payments as of the last date through which the premium is paid.
+Then, if Blue Cross Blue Shield HMO Blue does not get the full premium within this required time period, Blue Cross Blue Shield HMO Blue will cancel your coverage in this health plan under an individual contract.
 The termination date will be the last date through which the premium is paid.
+(If you enrolled in this health plan through the Massachusetts Health Connector, you make your payments to the Health Connector.
+The Health Connector will send all notices to the subscriber related to non-payment of your premium.)

-Termination of Individual Coverage by Blue Cross and Blue Shield
+Termination of Individual Coverage by Blue Cross Blue Shield HMO Blue

 Your coverage in this health plan under an individual contract will not be canceled because you are using your coverage or because you will need more covered services in the future.
-In the event that Blue Cross and Blue Shield cancels your coverage in this health plan under an individual contract, a notice will be sent to you that will tell you the specific reason(s) that Blue Cross and Blue Shield is canceling your individual contract.
-Blue Cross and Blue Shield will cancel your coverage in this health plan under an individual contract only when one of the following situations occurs.
+In the event that Blue Cross Blue Shield HMO Blue cancels your coverage in this health plan under an individual contract, a notice will be sent to you that will tell you the specific reason(s) that Blue Cross Blue Shield HMO Blue is canceling your individual contract.
+Blue Cross Blue Shield HMO Blue will cancel your coverage in this health plan under an individual contract only when one of the following situations occurs.